AmoghJohri/Gold-Coins/README.md

                 Proof by induction hypothesis.

-            2. a.
+            2. 1.
 The leftmost bit changes from 0 to 1:

                 - This number will be of the form: (2<sup>(k+1)</sup> + x(k)2<sup>(k)</sup> + x(k-1)2<sup>(k-1)</sup> + . . . + 0)